pswpswpsw/Stable-Deep-Probabilisitic-Koopman/README.md

 At the time when I was writing the code, there is a shift from Python 2 to 3 and shifting of Edward to Tensorflow.Probability.
-Thus, this code for now is only for instructive purpose.
+Thus, this code for now is only for informative purpose.
 I will come back for an upgrade in the future into Python 3 environment and make everything in PyTorch.

 It will be helpful if you want to know